Food Chain and Food Web: Differences and Importance

 Primary Consumers

-Primary consumers are known as herbivore in the animal world.
+Primary consumers are known as herbivores in the animal world.
 These consumers are given the name because they are the first to eat the plant.
-Once the plant is eaten, the energy is transferred and then used by this animal.
-For e.g., the primary consumer is a grasshopper that eats grass.
+In other words, they are just above the plants in the food chain.

 Secondary Consumers